sotomaque/emoji-map/CONFIGURATION.md

 If the app shows "API key not configured properly":

-1. Verify the `GOOGLE_PLACES_API_KEY` environment variable is set in your Xcode scheme
+1. Verify the `GOOGLE_PLACES_API_KEY` environment variable is set
-2. Check that the variable name is exactly "GOOGLE_PLACES_API_KEY"
+2. Check that the build script is running correctly
-3. Make sure the checkbox next to the environment variable is checked
-4. Clean and rebuild the project
+3. Clean and rebuild the project

-### Device Testing
+### CI/CD Setup

-When testing on a physical device:

-1. Make sure you're running the app directly from Xcode
-2. The environment variables set in your Xcode scheme will be passed to the app
-3. If you install the app through TestFlight or the App Store, the environment variables from Xcode Cloud will be used
+For CI/CD pipelines:

+1. Set the `GOOGLE_PLACES_API_KEY` environment variable in your CI/CD system
+2. Ensure the build script runs before the "Compile Sources" phase
+3. Verify the environment variable is accessible to the build process

 ## Example CI/CD Configuration